British Symphony Orchestra

 The British Symphony Orchestra (BSO or BrSO) is the name of a number of symphony orchestras, active in both concert halls and recording studios, which have existed at various times in Britain since c1905 until the present day.
 (Note: There is currently (2019) no single work dealing with the various incarnations of the orchestra.
 Much of the original information for this article comes from the pages of The Musical Times, whose archive is currently on JSTOR, with restricted access.
 The following notes attempt to give a flavour of the more detailed reviews, over and above the plain record of performers and works played.)

 There were gaps of several years when the orchestra's name disappeared from the public view (see § Historical overview).
-The various orchestras were only active for about fifteen years between 1905 and 1939.
+The various orchestras were only active for about fifteen years between 1905 and 1939, and more recently, since 1989.

 The conductors of the orchestra's first incarnation from 1905 included William Sewell, Julian Clifford senior and Hamilton Harty.
 After World War I Raymond Rôze reformed the orchestra as a properly-constituted, full-time body of musicians.
 Rôze died unexpectedly in 1920 and was succeeded as chief conductor by Adrian Boult, who gave numerous public concerts over several years.
 Other musicians conducting the orchestras at the time included Samuel Coleridge-Taylor, Franco Leoni, Ralph Vaughan Williams, and Edward Elgar.
 Members of the orchestra during this period included Albert Sammons and § Frederick Holding as leaders, and Eugene Cruft on bass.

 In the early 1930s the name 'British Symphony Orchestra' appeared on the label of many recordings by the Columbia Graphophone Company as a cover name or pseudonym for the orchestra of the Royal Philharmonic Society.
 Conductors during this period include Ethel Smyth, Oskar Fried, Bruno Walter, Felix Weingartner, and Henry Wood.
 A few public concerts were given in London with an orchestra of this name during the years leading up to the Second World War.

 More recently, the music for the 1989 film La Révolution française was composed and conducted by Georges Delerue, and played by the British Symphony Orchestra.
 Since 2016 an orchestra of the same name founded by Philip Mackenzie has made a number of concert appearances in Britain, and also toured in China.